sparkflows/sparkflows-docs/docs/rest-api/login-new.rst

    :alt: Token
    :align: center

-We have token now.
-Use it for requesting rest apis
+We have token now, Use it for requesting rest apis
 ---------------------------------------------------

 .. figure:: ../_assets/tutorials/token/token7.PNG